Combining Facial Videos and Biosignals for Stress Estimation During Driving: Experiments

 \textbf{Cross-Modal Attention Fusion.} We evaluate our cross-modal attention architecture \ref{crossmodal} that processes visual and non-visual signals with modality-specific temporal encoders, followed by bidirectional cross-attention.
 This design enables each modality to attend selectively to temporally relevant cues in the other before aggregation via attention pooling and final classification.

 Cross-modal fusion consistently outperforms both single-modality and early-fusion baselines when using the full set of visual facial descriptors and all available physiological signals, combined with subject-wise normalization.
 As shown in Table~\ref{tab:single_modality_5fold}, facial features combined with physiological signals via cross-attention achieves the strongest overall performance, with AUROC $0.92 \pm 0.04$, F1 $0.866 \pm 0.054$, accuracy $0.866 \pm 0.05$, and balanced accuracy $0.87 \pm 0.05$.
+Although the biosignal-only branch performs weakly in isolation, physiological cues remain complementary and become useful when their temporal interaction with facial dynamics is modeled explicitly through cross-modal.
 Cross-modal fusion with gaze yields competitive but slightly lower performance (AUROC $0.918 \pm 0.043$), while combinations excluding facial dynamics perform substantially worse.